elotroalex/chiens/_texts/translation.md

 - {: .pr} I will build with sky, birds, parrots, bells, scarves, drums, light smoke, furious tenderness, copper tone, mother-of-pearl, Sundays, rackets, childish words, words of love, love, mittens
 - with children
-- a world our world
+- a world, our world
 - my world with round shoulders
 - with wind, sun, moon, rain, full moon
 - a world of little spoons
 - velvet
 - gold fabrics
-- hilltops, valleys, of petals of cries of frightened fawns
+- hilltops, valleys, of petals, of cries, of frightened fawns
-- One day
+- Some day
-- in the old days
+- once upon a time
 - sisters, equals, will take each others' hands in the torture chambers
 - and the world will gently lean down its horned head to die

 - days tidy as an orphanage going to Mass
-- the days with their polite-assassin tunes
+- days with their polite-assassin tunes
-- will mug milk, herbs, hours
+- robbed of milk, herbs and hours
-- with their wild cherry mines
+- with their mines of wild cherry
 - with their galley curtsies by the swans' route
 - with their familiar castle airs